Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 The Guido Palau x Zara 50th Anniversary book.
 Photo: Courtesy of Zara

-We’ve done so many beautiful hair pictures: I thought it’d be great to put them in one keepsake book.
+We’ve done so many beautiful hair pictures.
+I thought it would be great to put them in one keepsake book.
 So I created that book with Baron and Baron, and thought it’d be fun to have a wig hairpiece that you can cut out and frame; it’s like a funny art piece.
-Each wig has been hand cut and numbered.
-The cut look of it is very synonymous with my style.
+Each wig has been hand-cut and numbered.
+The look of it is very synonymous with my style.
 It has a sort of punk element to it.
 They’ll all be individual and there’s a punchiness, a Warhol-ness to it.

 Karlie Kloss